xhierra/php-web-template/README.md

+# PHP Web Template
-php web template is a oop structure of core php and uses PDO this repository will help you setup your website fast
+A oop structure of core php and uses PDO this repository will help you setup your website fast
+## Prerequisites
+What things you need

+* php v5 +
+* PDO enable driver
+* oop fundamentals